Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 > In Bitcoin, the very first coinbase transaction contains the following message: "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks".
 [You can see it yourself](https://blockchain.info/tx/4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b?show_adv=true).

 `subsidy` is the amount of reward.
 In Bitcoin, this number is not stored anywhere and calculated based only on the total number of blocks: the number of blocks is divided by `210000`.
 Mining the genesis block produced 50 BTC, and every `210000` blocks the reward is halved.
-In our implementation we'll store the reward as a constant (at least for now 😉).
+In our implementation, we'll store the reward as a constant (at least for now 😉 ).

 ## Storing Transactions in Blockchain
 From now on, every block must store at least one transaction and it's no more possible to mine blocks without transactions.
 This means that we should remove the `Data` field of `Block` and store transactions instead: